Down the Line (album): Reception

 Bruce Eder of AllMusic praises "he has assembled a trio that isn't bad when it comes to emulating and modernizing (without destroying) the sound of the Crickets or Holly's post-Crickets work – and there's a moment or two when they could pass for the Stray Cats; and even more impressively, Vee co-produced this record."

-The Star Tribune praise Bobby for keeping Buddy Holly's spirit alive mentioned that "as 'Rock Me, My and he did a broken version a demo of 'Love Is What's the market for this CD".
+The Star Tribune praised Bobby for keeping Buddy Holly's spirit alive and mentioned that "as 'Rock Me, My and he did a broken version a demo of 'Love Is What's the market for this CD".